Marsha P. Johnson

 Born in Elizabeth, New Jersey, Johnson wore women's clothing for the first time when she was five years old.
 After graduating from high school, she moved to Manhattan, where she regularly spent time on 42nd Street in Times Square, working at the local Childs Restaurants and supplementing her income through begging and sex work.
 Often going out in partial drag, she became well known for her vibrant accessories.
 She participated in the Stonewall riots in 1969, though her exact role is debated, and afterward, she was active in the Gay Activists Alliance (GAA) and Gay Liberation Front (GLF).
 In 1970, she participated in the Weinstein Hall occupation and helped found STAR, which provided food and shelter for transgender youth through STAR House, a four-bedroom rental home in the East Village.

 After STAR's dissolution in 1973, Johnson began performing with various theatrical troupes around Manhattan, including the Angels of Light and the Hot Peaches.
 After the beginning of the AIDS pandemic in New York in 1980, she cared for her friends who were dying of AIDS and engaged in AIDS-related activism.
 She disappeared under mysterious circumstances in 1992, with her body being found floating in the Hudson River on July 6.
 While police initially ruled her death a suicide, many speculate that she was either murdered, chased into the water, or fell in accidentally.
 She was 46.

 After her death, Johnson became the subject of many tributes and memorials throughout the United States.
 She is the subject of several films, including the documentaries Pay It No Mind and The Death and Life of Marsha P. Johnson, as well as the short film Happy Birthday, Marsha!
-Because of her struggles with mental health, as well as her regular interaction with the medical and penal systems, researchers such as Florence Ashley, Leah Lakshmi Piepzna-Samarasinha, J. Logan Smilges, Sam Sanchinel, and Tourmaline analyze her life and contributions to the LGBTQ movement through the perspective of mad and disability studies.
+Because of her struggles with mental health, as well as her regular interaction with the medical and penal systems, some researchers analyze her life and contributions to the LGBTQ movement through the perspective of mad and disability studies.